sourceryinstitute/Scientific-Software-Design/README.txt

 *The only features used in this book that are not supported by GNU Fortran 4.9 relate to the following two gfortran bugs:
 1. Bug 47545: This prevents compiling with deferred-length components.
-A workaround is chapter02/figure2.4/gfortran_oo_hello_world.F90.
+A workaround is provided in chapter02/figure2.4/gfortran_oo_hello_world.F90.
 2. Bug 45170 (comment 9): This presumably precludes returning character variables with allocatable lengths.
 The CMake scripts will disable the compilation of the offending codes when building with gfortran.